I am so used to doing the motorcycle wave at other riders I actually waved at one the other day on the rare occasion I was driving a car!

 6 In the rain.
 They won’t see you.

 7 At night.
 They won’t see you.

 8 In heavy traffic.
 You are too busy staying alive to be acknowledging other riders.

 9 In a shopping centre.
 You should be watching for soccer mums backing out at full steam in their SUVs.

 10 In a parade or charity run.
 Not only are there too many riders to wave at, but they will be going the same direction as you and you’ll need both hands on the bars so you don’t wobble in front of them and crash.
 However, you can wave at people lining the streets and, if you are careful, you can do the high-five handslap.
 Kids love it.

 Don’t get your chaps in a twist if someone doesn’t return your wave or nod.
 They may have been distracted by something or changing gears at the time.

-Remember, it’s better to have waved or nodded than to have been acknowledged too late for you to reply in time.
+Remember, it’s better to have waved or nodded and not receive a reciprocal gesture than to have been waved at and not reply in time.